boriskriger/Publications/README.md

 Kriger, B. (2026).
 Theoretical Separation of Quantum Vacuum Energy from the Cosmological Constant: A Review of Foundational Approaches.
 Submitted to Foundations of Physics, March 20, 2026. https://doi.org/10.5281/zenodo.19133987

+Kriger, B. (2026).
+A Phenomenological Framework for Scale-Dependent Vacuum Energy Suppression and Its Cosmological Consequences.
+Submitted to Acta Physica Polonica B, March 22, 2026. https://doi.org/10.5281/zenodo.19154849

 ### Links
 * https://www.researchgate.net/profile/Boris-Kriger